 A UCC filing is a legal form filed by a business lender that distributes secured business loans.
 “Secured” refers to loans that require collateral, or an expensive asset the business lender can sell in the event of a default.
 A UCC filing is simply the business lender’s legal claim to the collateral.
 Examples of collateral include real estate, a car, or equipment.

 As you pay off the loan, you could still live in your house, drive your car, or use your equipment.
-But from a legal standpoint, it is the property of the business lender until the debt is paid off in full.
+But from a legal standpoint, it is the business lender’s property until the debt is paid off in full.

 Specific business lenders might require a UCC Filing before approving applications for products involving collateral.